exasol/transformers-extension/doc/user_guide/user_guide.md

 #### Build the project yourself

 In order to build Transformers Extension yourself, you need to have the [Poetry](https://python-poetry.org/) (>= 1.1.11) package manager installed.
-Clone the Github Repository, and install and build the `transformers-extension` as follows:
+Clone the GitHub Repository, and install and build the `transformers-extension` as follows:
 ```bash
 poetry install